Real Estate Agents and the Self-Directed IRA

 You can help your clients, and at the same time grow your business, if you are experienced within the self-directed retirement industry.
 If you don’t know where to start, this article is a good place.

-Your first step is to dive into as much literature on the self-directed IRA that you can get your hands on.
+Your first step is to dive into as much literature on the Self-Directed IRA that you can get your hands on.
 There is plenty of free information in the form of articles and videos online.
 If you want to go the extra mile, buy a few books.
-President of IRA Financial and former tax attorney, Adam Bergman is a leading voice in the self-directed retirement industry and has written several books on the Self-Directed IRA:
+IRA Financial founder, Adam Bergman, is a leading voice in the self-directed retirement industry and has written several books on the Self-Directed IRA including:

 These two books are great for beginners.